mliu-dark-knight/NEST/README.md

 ```
 - Only match instances with kernels
 ```
-python preprocess.pu
+python preprocess.py
 ```

 ## Parameters
-- To change dataset, modify the data_dir in flags in main.py
+- To change dataset, modify the data_dir parameter in flags in main.py
 - kernel.json under each dataset directory defines the kernels to be matched, modify it to customize the kernels
 - For hyper-parameters, please refer to the comment in flags in main.py